 which is to say that its spectral function (the imaginary part of its Laplace-Fourier transform) is Lorentzian.
-In a many-body framework, this amounts to neglecting the frequency dependence of the phonon self-energies.
-The combination of these two approximations leads to a unified approach to heat transport that, while reducing in crystals to an enhanced version BKA in the so-called \emph{relaxation-time approximation} (RTA), where the afore-mentioned inter-band effects are explicitly accounted for, equally applies to amorphous systems as well.
+In a many-body framework, this roughly corresponds to neglecting the frequency dependence of the phonon self-energies.
+The combination of these two approximations leads to a unified approach to heat transport that---while reducing in crystals to an enhanced version of the BKA in the so-called \emph{relaxation-time approximation} (RTA), where inter-band effects are explicitly accounted for---equally applies to amorphous systems as well.

 In this paper we show how the two approximations that lead to the QHGK approach can be removed by treating the anharmonic decay of the vibrational normal modes through the Mori-Zwanzig (MZ) memory-function formalism \cite{Zwanzig1960,Mori_1965}.
-Our main result is that a proper account of vertex corrections in the QHGK approach leads to an expression for the heat conductivity that, while applying to both lattice-periodic and disordered systems, in the former case naturally reduces to the full BTE beyond the RTA, \emph{i.e.} properly accounting for the effects of the full scattering matrix.
+Our main result is that a proper account of vertex corrections in the QHGK approach leads to an expression for the heat conductivity that, while applying to both lattice-periodic and disordered systems, in the former case naturally reduces to the \emph{full} BTE beyond the RTA, \emph{i.e.} properly accounting for the effects of the full scattering matrix.
 This result shows how the full linearized BTE can be derived entirely from first principles within the GK theory of linear response and sheds light onto the conceptual equivalence of the QHGK \cite{Isaeva2019} and WD-BKA \cite{Simoncelli2019} approaches to heat transport. \resub{In Sec. \ref{sec:GKMZ} we briefly present the Mori-Zwanzing approach to the Green-Kubo linear-response theory of heat transport; in Sec. \ref{sec:SMA} we derive the single-mode approximation to the GKMZ theory, which is closely related to the QHGK approach of Ref. \cite{Isaeva2019}; in Sec. \ref{sec:GKMZ-BTE} we derive the full Boltzmann equation from the GKMZ approach to heat transport; in Sec. \ref{sec:WTE} we draw a comparison with the WTE approach of Refs. \cite{Simoncelli2019,Simoncelli2021}; in Sec. \ref{sec:Li3ClO} we present a numerical application to the Li$_3$ClO anti-perovskite ionic conductor; Sec. \ref{sec:conclusions} finally contains our conclusions.}